AmanoTeam/Unalix/README.md

-Unalix is a simple code library written in Python.
-It implements the same regex rule processing mechanism used by the [ClearURLs](https://github.com/ClearURLs/Addon) addon.
+Unalix is a small, dependency-free, fast Python 3 package that implements the same regex rule processing mechanism used by the [ClearURLs](https://github.com/ClearURLs/Addon) addon.

 #### Installation